ajasmin/HNRetweet/README.md

 ![Screenshot 1](https://github.com/ajasmin/HNRetweet/raw/master/media/hn1.png)

 Clicking on a *retweet* link for a story lets you retweet that story from [@HNTweets][2].
-If a low-profile story wasn't tweeted by @HNTweets the script lets you send a tweet in the same format.
+If a low-profile story wasn't tweeted by @HNTweets the script lets you send a new tweet in the same format.

 ![Screenshot 2](https://github.com/ajasmin/HNRetweet/raw/master/media/hn3.png)